grange85/ahfow-database/_releases/damon-and-naomi-white-christmas.md

          notes:
          author: Irving Berlin
 ---
-Arranged and performed by Damon & Naomi with Michio Kurihara, Bhob Rainey & Greg Kelley, Recorded By Jon Lupfer at Q Division 2008
+Arranged and performed by Damon & Naomi with Michio Kurihara, Bhob Rainey & Greg Kelley
+Recorded By Jon Lupfer at Q Division 2008
 From the film Lovely, Still

 Edition of 50 with hand-drawn disks by Naomi, available exclusively at an instore gig they played at Rough Trade East, London, UK on October 12, 2008.